 When operating with a full charge, the battery lasts for 40 hours.
 We tested this for continuous use.

-Other than superb sound, TaoTronics tried to ensure that their headphones are wearable.
-You can rotate the ear cups to suit your comfort.
 The headband is flexible, allowing you to adjust the size if they feel too tight.
 The memory foam padding over the ears provides some degree of breathability so that your ears don’t boil red with extended usage.